 A student scheduled to take an advanced placement examination may be excused from school for the half-day before the exam.
-That is, for morning examinations, the student may be excused from school the preceding afternoon; for afternoon examinations, the student may be excused from school on the morning of the exam.
+That is, for morning examinations, the student may be excused from school the preceding afternoon (periods 5, 6, 7, and 8); for afternoon examinations, the student may be excused from school on the morning of the exam (periods 1, 2, 3, and 4).
 This does not apply for examinations scheduled for Monday mornings.